jarno018/chat-dapp/README.md

 # Logging in

--To log in, fill in a username and a password.
+To log in, fill in a username and a password.
 If you don't already have an account, you can choose to create one.
 If you are e new user who just clicked 'register', a pageload is required.
 You should be logged in automatically when the page reloads.